Chapter 4. A Little Exploration

 This is used to specify the baud rate to be used for a serial connection.
 This normally defaults to the correct value but sometimes dno will get this wrong.

-This is used by the monitor target.
+This is used by the monitor and cattargets.

 • KILL_SCREEN